MicrosoftDocs/microsoft-salescopilot-docs/articles/tsg-record-update-perm.md

 #### Root cause

-When a user tries to edit a record, Sales Copilot checks if the user has edit access to the object and record in Salesforce.
+When a user tries to edit a record, Copilot for Sales checks if the user has edit access to the object and record in Salesforce.
 If the user has edit access to the object but not to the record, the error message is displayed.

 #### Resolution